 Mr. Lipay has performed extensively as a chamber musician playing various recitals with woodwind quartets, quintets, and other ensembles.
-He has performed as a soloist with the Tucson Symphony Orchestra, Seattle Symphony Orchestra, St. Petersburg Philharmonic Orchestra, Tucson Chamber Artists, and Arizona Chamber Orchestra.
+He has performed as a soloist with the Tucson Symphony, Seattle Symphony, St. Petersburg Philharmonic, St. Petersburg Symphony, Hermitage Orchestra, Tucson Chamber Artists, Arizona Chamber Orchestra, and Arizona Symphonic Winds.

 He has also played as a soloist at many music festivals including the prestigious International Festival "Musical Olympus" in St. Petersburg, Russia, and the International Music Festival in Moulin d’Ande, France.
 He was the 1st prize winner of several competitions held in the US, including the MTNA Young Artist National Woodwind Competition in 2004.

 Principal teachers include James Walker, Jill Felber, and Paul Berkowitz (piano).
 In 2004 Alexander studied with Sir James Galway in Switzerland.
-Alexander holds a Master of Music degree from the University of Southern California and a Bachelor of Music degree from the University of California, Santa Barbara where he graduated with two majors: flute and piano.
+Mr. Lipay holds a Master of Music degree from the University of Southern California and a Bachelor of Music degree from the University of California Santa Barbara where he graduated with two majors: flute and piano.